open5e/open5e/source/Spellcasting/spells_a-z/s/symbol.rst

 say a certain password.

 When you inscribe the glyph, choose one of the options below for its effect.
-Once triggered, the glyph glows, filling a 60 foot radius sphere with dim light for 10 minutes, after which time the spell ends.
-Each creature in the sphere when the glyph activates is targeted by its effect, as is a creature that enters the sphere for the first time on a turn or ends its turn there.
+Once triggered, the glyph glows, filling a 60 foot radius :ref:`srd:sphere` with dim light for 10 minutes, after which time the spell ends.
+Each creature in the :ref:`srd:sphere` when the glyph activates is targeted by its effect, as is a creature that enters the :ref:`srd:sphere` for the first time on a turn or ends its turn there.

 **Death.** Each target must make a Constitution saving throw, taking